SofectaLabs/slab-elastic-esql/use-cases/o365-show-user-login-information.md

 ### Count the number of events

 ```
-from logs-o365*
+FROM logs-o365*
-| where user.id == "USER UPN" and event.action in ("UserLoginFailed", "UserLoggedIn")
+| WHERE user.id == "USER UPN" and event.action in ("UserLoginFailed", "UserLoggedIn")
 | STATS COUNT(*) BY user.id
 ```

 ### Count amount of sucessful and failed logins for user
 ```
-from logs-o365*
+FROM logs-o365*
-| where user.id == "USER UPN" and event.action in ("UserLoginFailed", "UserLoggedIn")
+| WHERE user.id == "USER UPN" and event.action in ("UserLoginFailed", "UserLoggedIn")
 | STATS COUNT(*) BY event.action
 ```